flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 $ ./checkout [branch-or-tag-from-above]
 ```

-This wikk check out the branch or tag in the top-level `scripts` directory and update the submodules, depending on wheter a branch or tag was specified:
+This will check out the branch or tag in the top-level `scripts` directory and update the submodules, depending on wheter a branch or tag was specified:
 - a TAG already includes the correct submodule pinnings, so submodules are simply updated to point to the correct pinned commit.
 - a BRANCH will cause the helper script to check out a branch of the same name in both submodules, and fast-forward to the latest upstream branch tip.